ggrabarz/shopping-platform/README.md

 Inpost Shopping Platform
 ========================
 Inpost recruitment assignment - a service calculating discounts for a given amount of products.
+Project structure based on https://reflectoring.io/book/.

 Requirements
 --------